top of page

 I suggest meeting with three builders.
 Please don’t line up your appointments back to back with one company following another.
 The designer is in very high demand and the shifty salesman in our industry is nearly a thing of the past.
 I've heard many from the sales force tell me "The customer had us parked in the street waiting for the next sales guy to leave".
 These men and women are highly trained and invest their lives keeping up to date on the latest materials and technology.
 They will lose their desire to please if they feel taken advantage of just like anyone would.

 Many people are choosing to invest in their backyards as our world has become more uncertain beyond the comfort of our own homes.
 Along with this increased demand has come an exponential increase in materials and labor.
 The average pool in the late nineties was between $18,000.00 - $35,000.00.
 Not to mention they were purchased with a loan.
 Today customers are largely paying cash.
 The consumer base has grown more cash rich.
 Some builders will tell you their starting price is $60,000.00.
 This is the crazy truth.
-Thankfully this investment is now valued by home appraisers & increase the value of your property.
+Thankfully this investment is now valued by home appraisers & can increase the value of your property.
 Historically this was not the case.
 Labor and materials are growing shorter by the day.
 A builders real power is within the relationship between them and their labor force.
 More and more of the successful builders have invested in bringing phases of the build in-house.
 This is a huge plus to both the consumer and builder.
 The builders that pays their work force in a timely fashion & treats their people with respect are the ones able to produce pools.
 Many builders sit on sales and are never able to get them to start them because of their lack of respect from the sub-contractors.
 You want the labor force to love the builder you pick.
 Ask for referrals and actually pick up the phone and call them.
 Its also See how their experience went.

 Things you can do now: